balancer/data-checks/README.md

         └── wrangler.toml
 ```

+## Adding variables

+To add variables to the data check, like DUNE API KEY, add them to the KV store defined in the add_env.sh script.
+The script will add the variables to the KV store, which will be accessible in the data check function.

 ## Notes

 - Ensure that the `scripts` folder contains all required script files: `create.sh`, `deploy.sh`, and `typegen.sh`.